rajeshr264/bolt-beginner-hands-on-lab/03-running-commands/README.md

 Bolt can communicate over WinRM and execute PowerShell commands when running Windows nodes. _You might get an error asking you to log into the Windows nodes before connecting via Bolt and WinRM.
 RDP into your Windows nodes first then._

-1. Run the following commands to find the version Windows explorer executable installed on an inventory group called `win_nodes` in the `inventory.yaml`.
+1. Run the following command to find the version Windows explorer executable installed on an inventory group called `win_nodes` in the `inventory.yaml`.
 This command will be useful to check version of a product installed on a large number of windows machines.

     ```
     bolt command run "Get-Process explorer -FileVersionInfo" --nodes win_nodes